wulibin163/kubepush/README.md

 # kubepush

-Kubepush is actually a controller deploy as daemonset, it list and watch Push resources(a third party resource), which claims commit a container as image and push it into registry.
+Kubepush is actually a controller deployed as daemonset; it lists and watches `Push` resources (a third party resource), which commits a container as image and push it into registry.

 ### How to use